European Communities: Three communities

 The ECSC was created first.
 Following its proposal in 1950 in the Schuman Declaration, Belgium, France, Italy, Luxembourg, the Netherlands, and West Germany came together to sign the Treaty of Paris in 1951 which established the Community.
 The success of this Community led to the desire to create more, but attempts at creating a European Defence Community and a European Political Community failed leading to a return to economic matters.
 In 1957, the EAEC and EEC were created by the Treaties of Rome.
-They were to share some of the institutions of the ECSC but have separate executive structures.
+They were to share some of the institutions of the un ECSC but have separate executive structures.

 The ECSC's aim was to combine the coal and steel industries of its members to create a single market in those resources.
 It was intended that this would increase prosperity and decrease the risk of these countries going to war through the process of European integration.
 The EAEC was working on nuclear energy co-operation between the members.
 The EEC was to create a customs union and general economic co-operation.
 It later led to the creation of a European single market.

 The EEC became the European Community pillar of the EU, with the ECSC and EAEC continuing in a similar subordinate position, existing separately in a legal sense but governed by the institutions of the EU as if they were its own.
 The ECSC's treaty had a 50-year limit and thus expired in 2002; all its activities are now absorbed into the European Community.
 The EAEC had no such limit and thus continues to exist.
-Due to nuclear power being a very sensitive issue for the European electorate, the Euratom Treaty has gone without amendment since its signing, and was not even to be changed with the European Constitution intended to repeal all other treaties (the Constitution's replacement, the Treaty of Lisbon, likewise makes no attempt at amendment).
+Given that nuclear power is a very sensitive issue for the European electorate, the Euratom Treaty has gone without amendment since its signing, and was not even to be changed with the European Constitution intended to repeal all other treaties (the Constitution's replacement, the Treaty of Lisbon, likewise makes no attempt at amendment).